-Submit the online Reserve Form to have items placed on reserve, allowing at least 3 weeks for ordering and processing materials OHSU Library already owns.
+Submit the online Course Reserve form to have materials placed on reserve, allowing at least 4 weeks for ordering and processing materials OHSU Library already owns.
 Please allow additional processing time when purchasing is required.

 Reserve materials are added from library collections or purchased by the OHSU Library.
-Three copies of print items will be placed on Reserve or two print copies if the item is available as an e-book.
-If you prefer a book be made available electronically, OHSU Library will work with you to identify available options.
+Print items will be placed on Reserve at selected Library locations, unless instructor prefers an electronically-only copy, providing it is available.
+If you prefer a book be made available electronically, OHSU Library will work with you to identify options.

 Reserve Items will be pulled from the Reserve Shelf annually.
 Instructors will be sent a list of items they have on reserve before they are pulled and can indicate which items they would like to keep on reserve for the following year.

 Please visit the Library’s Copyright page if you have questions about copyright, fair use, or using copyrighted materials in our teaching.

 For additional questions about copyright and fair use, Ask us